 Image #3 is from the same vantage point, but with a 50mm (normal) lens.

 Image #4 was shot over to the left of the gazebo, just over the rock wall but on a stable slab of sandstone.
 I used a full-frame fisheye lens (Pentax 10-17mm zoom), at full wide for a 15mm angle of view to take in the full curve of the Colorado River.
-Note that I’m not suggesting you shoot from the edge, but if choose to please be careful and maybe shoot while sitting down.
+Note that I’m not suggesting you shoot from the edge, but if choose to, please be careful and consider shooting sitting down.

 Image #5 is from the same place as #4, but shot at sunset.
 Note that all but the last photo were shot in full daylight.
 The Dam and the River are in shade at sunrise, so no really attractive early light is possible.
 You can shoot 2-3 hours after sunrise to have direct light on both the Dam and the River, but for me the prettiest time is from right before sunset into when the stars appear.
 You may wish to use High Dynamic Range (HDR) techniques to capture full shadow and highlight detail, and it really helps to have expressive clouds above the otherwise featureless horizon.

-To sum up, the Dam Overlook Trail offers a superb river view and vista of this impressive dam, while being far easier to access than Horseshoe Bend.
-It’s also much less crowded, and short of hiring a plane or helicopter to do an aerial, it’s the best damn view in Page.
+To sum up, the Dam Overlook Trail offers a superb river view and vista of the impressive Glen Canyon Dam and the Colorado River, while being quicker to access than Horseshoe Bend.
+It’s also much less crowded, and short of hiring a plane or helicopter to do an aerial, it is the best damn view in Page.